SNOWBOWL ZIP LINES ARE OPEN THURSDAYS THRU SUNDAYS!

 The tour includes four separate zip lines circling the Snowbowl base area.
 The lines are paired so you can ride next to a friend while flying in a comfortable paragliding harness.
 Zip #1 is your warm-up, flying for 200 feet over the Grizzly lift right in front of the Last Run Inn.
 Zip #2 takes it up a few notches as you launch off the side of the mountain near the Grizzly Chute, cross the Bowl Outrun and land about 600 feet away on Longhorn.
 Clip onto Zip #3 to fly 700 feet through the trees well over 100 feet off the forest floor to the landing below Paradise.
 Then take a deep breath when you clip on and finish with Zip #4, flying nearly 1000 feet, through the forest then popping out 150 feet up above the base area and setting down next to Go Big.
-The four zip tour takes about an hour and forty-five minutes and the cost is $35 and there is a moderated amount of hiking.
-Tours start on the hour through July 12th and on the half-hour starting July 17th Friday through Sunday with equipment outfitting and instruction.
+The four zip tour takes about an hour and forty-five minutes and the cost is $37 and there is a moderated amount of hiking.
+For 2016 tours will be offered Thursdays through Sunday, starting at 10:30AM and running until 4:30PM.
+Tours take up to 1 hour and 45 minutes and include equipment outfitting and instruction.
 Making a reservation is highly recommended.
 Reservations can be made by calling us or leaving a voice mail at the zip-line message box (406-549-9777, ext.
 3) or book online.
 We do our best to accommodate day-of walk-ins but can’t guarantee availability.
-Zip Line Tours will go through September 13.BOOK ONLINE NOW
+Zip Line Tours will go through September 11.BOOK ONLINE NOW

 All zip line riders must sign a release form.
 Riders under 18 must have a parent or legal guardian sign for them.
 Click here to read and print current release form